nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### Instructions for Manual Testing

 #### Launch and Shutdown
 1. Download the jar file and docs folder
 2. Copy both into an empty folder
 3. Run the jar file in your terminal using the command `java -jar jikan.jar`

-  It is important to include the docs folder to have data for testing!
+It is important to include the **docs folder** to have data for testing!

 #### Listing activities
 Test case: `list month april`

 Expected: A list of activities completed in the month of April should be shown.

 Test case: `list 25/03/2020`

 Expected: A list of activities completed on 25th March 2020 should be shown.

 #### Continuing activities
 Test case: `continue lab 4 ex2`

 Expected: Message "lab 4 ex2 was continued" will be displayed.

 Test case: `start lab 4 ex2`

 Expected: Option to continue will be given.
 If 'yes' is typed, activity will be continued.

+#### Editing activities
+Test case: `edit lab 4 ex2 /en lab 4 ex3`

+Expected: Message "Activity named lab 4 ex2 has been updated!" will be displayed.
+* The updated activity name can be seen by using the `list` command

+Test case: `edit lab 4 ex3 /ea 24:00:00`

+Expected: Message "Activity named lab 4 ex3 has been updated!" will be displayed.
+* The updated activity allocated time can be seen by using the `list` command.

 #### Graphing activities
 Test case: (to be done in succession)

 `find tutorial` then `graph 10`

 Expected: List of activities that contain 'tutorial' will be shown.
 Then a chart of the duration of these activities will be shown.

 Test case: (to be done in succession)

 `list week` then `graph tags`

 Expected: List of activities completed this week will be shown.
 Then a chart of the duration of the tags of these activities will be shown.

+#### Setting tag goals
+Test case: `goal core /g 24:00:00`

+Expected: Message "The goal for core has been added!" will be displayed.

+Test case: `goal core /g 22:00:00`

+Expected: Message "The goal for this tag already exists, do you want to update the goal?" will be displayed.
+* If 'yes' is entered, the goal will be updated and the message "The goal for core was updated" will be displayed.
+* If 'no' is entered, the message "Okay then, what else can I do for you?" will be displayed and the program will wait for user's next command.

+Test case: `goal`

+Expected: List of tags and their associated goals will be displayed.